niwith/DropInMultiplayer/DropInMultiplayerV2/README.md

 This mod allows the host to have players join mid-game, and automatically gives them items to help them catch up!

 If you have any bug reports, ping me on the modding discord (@niwith on https://discord.gg/5MbXZvd), or feel free to private message me.
-Things I am working on for the mod may be listed on the project board: https://github.com/niwith/DropInMultiplayer/projects/1
+**If you are reporting a bug, please include a copy of your logs, type "!log" in the modding dicsord server for instructions on how to grab your logs.**

 Credit to https://thunderstore.io/package/SushiDev/DropinMultiplayer/ for originally creating this mod.

 ## Instructions
-### How to Join Existing Game
+### How to Join Existing Game (Steam)
 1. Go to steam friends list
 2. Click the little arrow next to your friend's name
 3. Click the "Join Friend" button